scm-manager/scm-markdown-plantuml-plugin/README.md

 For the development and testing the `run` lifecycle of the plugin can be used:

-* run - `gradle run` - starts scm-manager with the plugin pre installed.
+* run - `gradle run` - starts scm-manager with the plugin pre-installed.

 If the plugin was started with `gradle run`, the default browser of the os should be automatically opened.
 If the browser does not start automatically, start it manually and go to [http://localhost:8081/scm](http://localhost:8081/scm).

-In this mode each change to web files (src/main/js or src/main/webapp), should trigger a reload of the browser with the made changes.
+In this mode each change to web files (src/main/js or src/main/webapp), should trigger reload of the browser with the made changes.
 If you compile a class (e.g.: with your IDE from src/main/java to target/classes), the SCM-Manager context will restart automatically.
 So you can see your changes without restarting the server.